 - Serve and volunteer with your kids.
 Spend time talking about the importance of giving back and model generosity with your time and resources.
 Find at least one new way to serve with your family.

-BUILDING BLOCK 6: COPING
+BUILDING BLOCK 6 FOR RESILIENT KIDS: COPING

 Kids learn how to manage stress and overcome challenges with positive, adaptive coping strategies (check out these ABCs of stress management and coping skills) instead of dangerous negative behaviors.